HOW to research

 Join a Society

-Broadly speaking, academic conferences have three functions.
-First, they are a place to present your research.
-Second, they are a place to gather information.
-Third, they are a place for researchers to interact with each other.
-Therefore, while there are obviously benefits to presenting, attending a conference can be very rewarding even if you don't present.
-Be sure to check the information on each conference's website, posters, and word of mouth within the lab
+Academic conferences generally serve three main functions.
+Firstly, they provide a platform for presenting one's research.
+Secondly, they are a place for gathering information.
+Thirdly, they are a place for researchers to network with each other.
+Therefore, while there are obviously benefits to presenting your research, even attending a conference without presenting can be very rewarding.
+Check the websites, posters, and word of mouth within your research lab for information on each conference.

-There are large-scale international conferences that bring together researchers from all over the world, and there are also more intimate conferences that only attract a few dozen people each time.
-In general, the appeal of large conferences is that they attract many leading researchers.
-On the other hand, smaller conferences have the advantage of making it easier for researchers to deepen their friendships with each other
+Some are large international conferences that attract researchers from all over the world, while others are intimate conferences with only a few dozen attendees each time.
+Generally, the main appeal of large conferences is that they attract many leading researchers.
+On the other hand, smaller conferences have the advantage of making it easier to deepen friendships among researchers.

 Literature search recommendations